waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 First, it shows us the [rspec expectation](https://www.relishapp.com/rspec/rspec-expectations/docs) that failed.
 Specifically, it expected an instance of the `Bike` class to respond to `working?`.
 (As before with the docking station, #<Bike:0x007f9d2c0b2ef0> refers to the instance of the Bike class that is being tested.)
 Where does this instance of the `Bike` class come from.
 Discuss this with your pair parter.
 Did we just read about it?

-Note also that RSpec will generate two failures here - one from the feature test and one from the unit test; both related to the absence of the 'working?' method - this is good and reassures us that our unit test is going to help us fix our feature test.
+Note also that this failure corresponds closely (although not exactly) to the error from our manual feature test at the end of stage 2.
+Check back to reflect on the differences and similarities.

 Further, the test is almost telling us what to do.
 We don't have the method `working?`, so let's create one.
 Update the Bike class to include this method.